Emergency Funds: How to Prepare for the Unexpected

 Saving for emergencies is challenging if you’re living paycheck to paycheck.
 Fortunately, there are other ways to backstop your wallet in an emergency.

 One of the biggest problems with being unprepared for unexpected expenses is that fast cash is costly cash.
+(Remember, payday loans charge very high interest rates.)
 There are two ways to minimize this issue.

 Option one, set up a cash advance app.
 There are free and low-fee apps that will give you a short-term cash advance of up to several hundred dollars, but you have to set them up in advance.
-Try Earnin, Chime, or Brigit.
-Boro is an app that offers 12-month emergency loans.
+Explore options like Earnin, Chime, or Brigit.

 Option two, apply for a credit card and reserve it for emergencies.